tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 <p></p>
 ### Quality

 Long story short: I record 24 bit.
-16 bit are probably enough, though, [Paul argues](http://www.producenewmedia.com/16-bit-audio/).
+16 bit are probably enough though, [Paul argues](http://www.producenewmedia.com/16-bit-audio/).
 In my humble opinion: If this is what you're arguing over, **a)** your podcast sounds perfect or **b)** there's bigger fish to fry.
 Don't worry about it for now, I'll <a href="#dither">come back to it later</a>.
 And the Hz?
 To my knowledge, there is no practical benefit to recording more than 44,1kHz.

 ### Levels